- A cholecystectomy is surgery to remove your gallbladder.

-The gallbladder is a small organ that sits just below the liver on the right side of your abdomen.
-It collects and stores bile from your liver, which is used by the gut to help digest food.
+Your gallbladder is a small organ that sits just below your liver on the right side of your abdomen (tummy).
+It collects and stores bile, which is used to help digest food.

 Your surgeon will discuss with you whether to stop taking any medicines or supplements.
 Make sure you follow all the instructions from your doctor.

 What happens during the procedure?

 A cholecystectomy is usually done under general anaesthetic.